anilntx/Personal-Notes/README.md

-d : stands for "change directory".

-cd .. : Takes you to the previous directory.

 cd / : The / symbol represents the root directory, which is the topmost directory in the hierarchy of a filesystem.